YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario13/2_CSI_VolumeGroupSnapshots/README.md

 In order to test Volume Group Snapshots:
 - make sure you have upgraded Trident to 25.06 minimum.
 You can refer to the [Scenario01](../../Scenario01/) for this.
 - upgrade the Kubernetes cluster to 1.32.
-- install the Volume Group Snapshot CRD.
-- upgrade the Snapshot Controller to v8.2 minimum (Beta support for Volume Group Snapshots).
 - enable the Volume Group Snapshot feature gate in the snapshot controller.

 This chapter will guide you through the configuration of this feature, as well as its test with a simple application with 2 volumes.